 You can also create your own palette from scratch to give yourself more space for swatches.
 See below for instructions on how to create a palette and set it as the default.

-The top right rectangles in the Color Picker display your current and previously selected colors.
+The top right rectangles in the Color Panel display your primary and secondary colors.

-Once happy with your chosen color, tap Close to shut the Color Panel and return to your canvas.
+Once happy with your chosen color, tap Done to shut the Color Panel and return to your canvas.

 Use a Swatch